23ccozad/NFL-4th-down-ML-model/README.md

 <b>ML Models</b>: Seven different machine learning algorithms were considered, shown in `data_processing_and_ml_models.ipynb`.
 We found the highest accuracy when using XGBoost, an algorithm based on a gradient boosted ensemble of decision trees.

-<b>87% Accuracy</b>: Our tuned XGBoost model chooses the best play to run on 4th down 87% of the time.
+<b>87% Accuracy</b>: Our final XGBoost model chooses the best play to run on 4th down 87% of the time.

 ## Install and Run the Project
 The steps will allow you to run `data_processing_and_ml_models.ipynb`, which processes, trains, and tests a machine learning model on the data found in the `data` directory.